 RD is closely related to Anderson’s relevant deontic logic ARD, which is defined as R supplemented with the following two axioms (Anderson 1967, 1968, McArthur 1981; Anderson used the unary connective O instead of !):

 |ARD2.||!A → ¬!¬A|

 - All theorems of RD are theorems of ARD.

 - ARD1( → ) is not a theorem of RD+ARD2.
 This formula does not occur in Mally’s book.
 According to Anderson, Bohnert (1945) was the first one to propose it.

 - ARD2 is not a theorem of RD+ARD1.
 This formula does not occur in Mally’s book, but Mally endorsed the corresponding informal principle: “a person who wills correctly does not will (not even implicitly) the negation of what he wills; correct willing is free of contradictions.”

 - RD supplemented with ARD1( → ) and ARD2 has the same theorems as ARD.

 Anderson’s system has several problematical features (McArthur 1981, Goble 1999, 2001) and RD shares most of these features.
 But we will not go into this issue here.
 It is at any rate clear that RD is better than Mally’s original system.

-It was recently pointed out that it also possible to base Mally's deontic logic on intuitionistic propositional logic IPC rather than classical propositional logic (Lokhorst 2013; see also Centrone 2013).
+It was recently pointed out that it is also possible to base Mally’s deontic logic on intuitionistic propositional logic IPC rather than classical propositional logic (Lokhorst 2013; see also Centrone 2013).